 Shortlisting candidates for the interview stage depend on your recruitment needs.
 The general rule of thumb with high volume candidates is that if they meet the minimum qualifications, they move forward tot he interview stage.
 If the recruitment volume is low, generally only the top few candidates that meet both minimum and preferred qualifications move to the interview process.

 Recruiters can determine the number of candidates to be shortlisted using their recruitment conversion rates.
 Based on on recruiting data, the average recruitment conversion rates are:

-This means that for every 100 candidate screenings, recruiters need to shortlist 12 candidates to interview.
+This means that for every 100 screening candidates, recruiters need to shortlist 12 candidates to interview.
 Of them, 2 will receive an offer later, and 1 will accept the letter, resulting in one successful hire.

 Manually screening hundreds or thousands of resumes is a time-consuming administrative activity - a necessary functions that must be fulfilled.
 Therefore, AI for recruiting, an emerging facet of HR technology, was introduced to meet the needs of recruiters and reduce - or even remove - time consuming activities.
 The best AI programming is intended to coordinate consistently with the recruiter’s hiring stack so it doesn't upset their workflow nor the candidate’s workflow.

-This AI-driven software is designed to integrate with an ATS to automate the candidate screening process.
+This AI-driven recruitment management software is designed to integrate with an ATS to automate the candidate screening process.
 By doing so, AI in the hiring process is changing the role of the recruiter by automating a time-consuming and repetitive task.
 This allows them to divert their energies towards vetting the shortlisted candidates.

 This intelligent software uses AI to learn the job qualification base on the job description and learns what a good candidate looks like based on historical hiring decisions.
 It also analyses the current employee database to analyse which candidates progress based on their performance and tenure.